ComputingStack/Uniview-OpenStack-Portal/README.md

 2. Visit http://www.computingstack.com, or contact admin@computingstack.com!

 # Get Started with docker-compose with just a couple easy steps
-Docker-compose is the best get-started step for Uniview install.
-Once single docker host install is successfully, various other deployments will be just a short adjustment to that particular hosting requirements.
+Docker-compose is generic and the best get-started step for Uniview install.
+Once single docker host install is successful, various other deployments will be just a short adjustment to that particular hosting requirements over local docker install process.
 Below process are applicable to both Uniview free edition (or called based edition) and enterprise edition

 Prerequistes: